Spyre Studios

 You remember I said that a lot of bloggers are addicted to checking their stats?
 Well if you link to relevant posts from niche-related blogs in your posts, chances are these bloggers will eventually come check out your blog to see what you have to offer and read your stuff.

 Of course if you link to Problogger or ZenHabits, it may not work so well because these guyz are crazy busy, but you can go back to point #1 and comment on these blogs instead.
-Or keep linking to them if what they write is relevant to the post your writing.
+Or keep linking to them if what they write is relevant to the post you’re writing.

 Your Turn To Talk